wizmo2/squeezelite-esp32/README.md

  - Full web interface for further configuration/management
  - Firmware over-the-air update

-To control the equalizer or use the display on LMS, a new player model is required and this is provided through a plugin that can be found [here]( https://raw.githubusercontent.com/sle118/squeezelite-esp32/master/plugin/repo.xml)
+To control the equalizer or use the display on LMS, a new player model is required and this is provided through a plugin that is part of LMS' 3rd party repositories

 ## Performances
 *(opinions presented here so I = @philippe44)*